 Here’s how the pattern has been presenting itself to me.
 The student has occasional or chronic lower back or SI joint pain on one side maybe even knee pain on the same side.
 Depending on the practitioner and their level of practice I have also observed difficulty putting their leg behind their head.
 It’s also possible that the student has a tendency to over tighten their buttocks in upward facing dog, especially on the affected side.

 All of these parts and pieces add up to a somewhat dysfunctional hip joint.
 By dysfunctional I mean, not generally happy.
-Possibly showing pain in certain movements or postures and even outside of practice into daily life.
+The hip is possibly showing pain in certain movements or postures and even outside of practice in daily life.

 As I said I’ve seen a spat of this recently.
 I just assume that if something keeps showing up in front of me, either I’m being a hammer and only seeing nails or there’s something worth writing about.
 I’m sure there are a few of you out there who will benefit from a little deconstruction of the situation even if it doesn’t fit you or a student in exactly the same way.

 I have written about some aspects of this before in other places.
-The psoas article that’s been up for years now is always worth a read; maybe it even needs an update?
-I’ve also written about squeezing the buttocks in up dog.
+The psoas article that’s been up for years now is always worth a read; I’ve also written about squeezing the buttocks in up dog.
 Even sit bone pain or knee problems could be included as possible related issues.

 - Rectus femoris (a quadricep)